Teacher: Wendy Cox & Melanie Prosser

-Culinary Techniques is the concentration course for the OHS Culinary Program of Study.
+Culinary 2 is the concentration course for the OHS Culinary Program of Study.
 Students will continue with their classroom training in food preparation and also gain hands-on foodservice experience in our student operated restaurant, Café La Bleu.
-Additionally, students will complete Year One of the ProStart Curriculum, a nationally recognized school-to-career program developed by the National Restaurant Association Educational Foundation.
-Additionally, students will create an electronic portfolio that includes a resume, references, and samples of work and receive the training and testing required for the CA Food Handler’s Card.
+Additionally, students will study Year One of the ProStart Curriculum, a nationally recognized school-to-career program developed by the National Restaurant Association Educational Foundation.
+Additionally, students will create a digital portfolio that includes a resume, references, and samples of work and receive the training and testing required for the CA Food Handler’s Card.

-Advanced Culinary is the capstone course for the OHS Culinary Program of Study.
+Culinary 3 is the capstone course for the OHS Culinary Program of Study.
 Students will take on a leadership role in the management and operation of Café La Bleu.
-They will continue their classroom training in advanced food preparation and service and will also complete Year Two of the ProStart Curriculum.
+They will continue their classroom training in advanced food preparation and service and will also study Year Two of the ProStart Curriculum.
 Students must pass both the Year One and Year Two ProStart Finals with a 70% or better and show proof of foodservice work experience to be eligible to receive the ProStart Certificate.
-Additionally, students will continue to add to their electronic portfolio over the course of the semester.
+Students will also complete the ServSafe Managers Coursework and will have an opportunity to take the ServSafe Managers Test.
+Additionally, students will continue to add to their digital portfolio over the course of the semester.

 - Students have the opportunity to take Culinary 1, Culinary 2, and Culinary 3 to complete the Food Service & Hospitality Pathway.
 Upon doing so, they will receive a cord unique to CTE to be worn at graduation.

 - Hands-on experiences that emphasize industry awareness, sanitation and safe food handling, food and beverage production, nutrition, food service management, and customer service.

 - Hands-on work experience working in Café La Bleu, Oakmont’s on campus student-run café.